ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "La!" replied Kitty, "it looks just like that man that used to be with him before.
 Mr. what's-his-name.
 That tall, proud man."

 "Good gracious!
-Mr. Darcy!--and so it does, I vow.
+Mr. Darcy! -- and so it does, I vow.
 Well, any friend of Mr. Bingley's will always be welcome here, to be sure; but else I must say that I hate the very sight of him."